How to Winterize Your Pre-Engineered Metal Building

 Get things off the floor and sweep.
 Be sure to get the corners and behind large machines and equipment if possible.

 Common household brooms with synthetic fibers for bristles are a great option for light cleaning.
-If your pre engineered metal building is used for hobbies, storage, or large cars and RV’s, you probably can get by with just a regular broom for this job.
+If your pre-engineered metal building is used for hobbies, storage, or large cars and RV’s, you probably can get by with just a regular broom for this job.

 A red broom sweeping debris from a concrete floor to winterize